Information and FAQs

-The Hawaiian Pacific Islands Cooperative Ecosystem Studies Unit (HPI-CESU), created in 2004, has 10 federal and 14 non federal partners, including universities and other organizations.
-HPI-CESU is one of 17 CESUs that make up a national network encompassing all 50 states as well as a variety of U.S. Territories.
+The Hawaiian Pacific Islands Cooperative Ecosystem Studies Unit (HPI-CESU), created in 2004, has 11 federal and 15 non federal partners, including universities and other organizations.
+HPI-CESU is one of 17 CESUs that make up a national network encompassing all 50 states and U.S. Territories.
 The HPI-CESU covers the Pacific from Guam and American Samoa to California and Hawaiʻi.
 It facilitates cooperative projects that provide research, training and technical expertise in managing natural and cultural resources between partners.
 While the CESU tracks agreements, the agreements themselves are administered through the individual non-federal partners.

 Frequently Asked Questions

 What project funding opportunities are currently available through the HPI-CESU?

 - Open Funding Opportunity Announcements and Requests for Statements of Interest are listed on our opportunities page.
 Opportunities are also sent to HPI-CESU listserv subscribers- if you wish to be added to this listserv please contact Director Sharon Ziegler-Chong or Program Coordinator Kristin Meehan

 What kind of projects has the HPI-CESU helped fund?

 - We invite you to look at our archived funding opportunities to get a better idea of the variety and scope of projects that HPI-CESU is involved with.

 How do cooperative agreements generally work across the CESU network?